This page covers the things every team member needs to know to effectively contribute at Fleet.

 /imagine url.
 Which is hidden from the sitemap and intended to be linked to from ads and marketing campaigns.
 Design experiments (flyers, swag, etc.) should be limited to small audiences (less than 500 people) to avoid damaging the brand or confusing our customers.
 In general, experiments that are of a design nature should be targeted at prospects and random users, never targeted at our customers.

-Some examples of experiments that would qualify to get a rapid approach:
+Some examples of experiments that would live behind the

 - A flyer for a meetup "Free shirt to the person who can solve this riddle!"